akoranteng/GitEample11/GitExample1/ReadMe.md

-Will use for showing Git basics
+Will use for showing Git basics.
+Added config message